nikolayhg/tutanota-secure-email-reply/README.md

 # How to reply to a secure email sent by tutanota user

-The user should sent you a password with you will be able to read and reply to the email by following the steps:
+The user should sent you a password with which you will be able to read and reply to the email by following the steps:

 1. The user will send you the password.
 Save it, you will need it also in the future.